 Info: An HTTP GET request is an HTTP command used to request a file from a web server.

-The id parameter is where you enter the dataset identifier to get the last successful upload date for that dataset.
+The id parameter is where you enter the dataset identifier to get the upload information for that dataset.
 If the dataset identifier doesn’t exist, you’ll get a 404 error.
 Note that the dataset identifier is not case sensitive.

 Tip: Don't confuse last successful upload for new data added.
 There are many reasons for data custodians to re-upload a dataset, from additional data to minor error corrections.
 For efficiency and consistency, many data custodians have scheduled uploads that run whether or not the data has changed at all.